Last updated

 Overall, it’s suitable edge support that will keep you from feeling like you’re falling out of bed if you roll near the edge.

-Responsiveness and Sinky-ness
+Responsiveness, Pressure Relief and Sinky-ness

 The top layers of foam in this mattress definitely do their job of cushioning.
 When we dropped a 20 pound weight on the mattress from a height of 20 inches, it sunk all the way down out of sight into the mattress but the base support layer of the foam held firm and sent the weight almost 4 inches back above the mattress.